-PREFATORY NOTE (2014)
+PREFATORY NOTE (2014 AMENDMENTS)

-In 2014 the Uniform Law Commission approved a set of amendments to the Uniform Fraudulent Transfer Act, which retitled it the Uniform Voidable Transactions Act.
+In 2014 the Uniform Law Commission approved a set of amendments to the Uniform Fraudulent Transfer Act.
+The amendments changed the title of the Act to the Uniform Voidable Transactions Act.
 The amendment project was instituted to address a small number of narrowly-defined issues, and was not a comprehensive revision.
 The principal features of the amendments are listed below.
 Further explanation of provisions added or revised by the amendments may be found in the comments to those provisions.

 Choice of Law.
-The amendments add a new Section 10, which sets forth a choice of law rule for claims of the nature governed by the Act.
+The amendments add a new § 10, which sets forth a choice of law rule applicable to claims for relief of the nature governed by the Act.

 Evidentiary Matters.
-New Sections 4(c), 5(c), 8(g), and 8(h) add uniform rules allocating the burden of proof and defining the standard of proof with respect to claims and defenses under the Act.
-Language in the former comments to Section 2 defining the effect of relating to the presumption of insolvency created by Section 2(b) has been moved to the text of that provision, the better to assure its uniform application.
+New §§ 4(c), 5(c), 8(g), and 8(h) add uniform rules allocating the burden of proof and defining the standard of proof with respect to claims for relief and defenses under the Act.
+Language in the former comments to § 2 relating to the presumption of insolvency created by § 2(b) has been moved to the text of that provision, the better to assure its uniform application.

 Deletion of the Special Definition of "Insolvency" for Partnerships.
-Section-2(c) of the original Act as originally written set forth a special definition of "insolvency" applicable to partnerships.
-The amendments delete original Section§ 2(c), with the result that the general definition of "insolvency" in Section§ 2(a) now applies to partnerships.
-One reason for this change is that original Section§ 2(c) gave a partnership full credit for the net worth of each of its general partners.
+Section 2(c) of the Act as originally written set forth a special definition of "insolvency" applicable to partnerships.
+The amendments delete original § 2(c), with the result that the general definition of "insolvency" in § 2(a) now applies to partnerships.
+One reason for this change is that original § 2(c) gave a partnership full credit for the net worth of each of its general partners.
 That makes sense only if each general partner is liable for all debts of the partnership, but such is not necessarily the case under modern partnership statutes.
-A more fundamental reason is that the general definition of "insolvency" in Section§ 2(a) does not credit a non-partnership debtor with any part of the net worth of its guarantors.
+A more fundamental reason is that the general definition of "insolvency" in § 2(a) does not credit a non-partnership debtor with any part of the net worth of its guarantors.
 To the extent that a general partner is liable for the debts of the partnership, that liability is analogous to that of a guarantor.
-There is no good reason to define "insolvency" more generously for a partnership debtor than for a non-partnership debtor some of whose debts are guaranteed by contract.
+There is no good reason to define "insolvency" differently for a partnership debtor than for a non-partnership debtor whose debts are guaranteed by contract.